senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Transfer Docker images

 There are two method of transferring the docker images to the air-gapped system.
-The first option being the ability to `docker push` to a private docker registry used by the air-gapped system.
+The first option requires the ability to `docker push` to a private docker registry used by the air-gapped system.
 The second option is to package the docker images in the final `.zip` file and later load them on the air-gapped system.
 Only one of the two options need be followed.